javiercmh/backup-config/Linux/README.md

 Just run `grub_remember_choice.sh`.

+### Local time

+There's a difference in the way Windows and Linux handle timezones.
+If you have dual-boot, the easiest way to make both OS's show the same time, run the following command:

+`$ timedatectl set-local-rtc 1 --adjust-system-clock`

 ### Spotify shortcuts

 The last section will put the `spotify_control` script in a convenient location, so we only need to manually set the following keyboard shortcuts: